-Builds upon BIO 1110 by continuing with the following body systems: endocrine, cardiovascular, lymphatic/ immune, respiratory, urinary, digestive, and reproductive.
-Includes additional topics of fluid and electrolyte balance, metabolism, and fetal development are included.
-Laboratories include dissections, physiology experiments, and plastic model demonstrations.
-"C" grade policy applies for a student in a health program.
+Builds upon BIO 1110 by continuing the examination of human anatomy and physiology with the following body systems: endocrine, cardiovascular, lymphatic/ immune, respiratory, urinary, digestive, and reproductive.
+Includes additional topics of fluid and electrolyte balance, and metabolism.
+Laboratories include dissections, physiology experiments, and model demonstrations.
+The "C" grade policy applies for students in a health science program.